BatchClayderman/Cryptography-Schemes/README.md

 timeDelta = endTime - startTime # second(s)
 ```

 To compute the memory consumption (space complexity) of a variable for academic purposes (actually the byte length of the serialized element), please refer to the following codes.
+The code ``(group.secparam + 7) >> 3`` is a consideration of $\lambda$ values that do not meet $\lambda % 8 = 0$.
+After filling several bytes, any remaining one or more bits will occupy an additional byte, even if they do not form a complete byte.

 ```
 def getLengthOf(group:object, obj:Element|tuple|list|set|bytes|int) -> int: # Byte(s)